40843245/CSharp/built-in package/System.Reflection/ParameterInfo/tutorial guide/CH1 -- properties of `ParameterInfo`.md

 ## examples
 ### example 1
 #### main code
-In this example, it will list some infos about assembly of class the root project `Program.cs`.
+In this example, it will list some metadata about assembly of class the root project `Program.cs`.

+> [!NOTE]
+> For new babie, to know the meaning of properties of `ParameterInfo` instance.
+>
+> Just pay attention to this code block.
+>
+> ```
+> if(memberInfos.MemberType == MemberTypes.Method)
+> ```
+>
+> Other parts of code snippet is unrelated to `ParameterInfo` class.
+>
+> and it is harder to understand,
+>
+> even one is familar with reflection and the use case of class under `System.Reflection` namespace.
+>
+> Thus, I NOT recommend to pay lots of attention to other parts.
+>

+> [!NOTE]
+> The code snippet is similar to code snippet of example 1 in [Advanced Reading CH3 -- discover the attributes of a parameter and provides access to parameter metadata.md](Advanced%20Reading%20CH3%20--%20discover%20the%20attributes%20of%20a%20parameter%20and%20provides%20access%20to%20parameter%20metadata.md)
+>
+> which is referenced from the first example in MSDS [`ParameterInfo Class`](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.parameterinfo?view=net-9.0) and then is modified by author.

 Invoking following method